Devsh-Graphics-Programming/TerraInfra/docs/snapshots.md

 Snapshot configuration (project ID, volume name, tfstate bucket/key/region/endpoint) is defined in `.github/workflows/terraform-snapshots.yml` and can be overridden when running the workflow manually (`workflow_dispatch` inputs).

+When creating the IAM API key used by GitHub Actions, set its `default_project_id` to the project that owns the Object Storage buckets (otherwise S3 requests fail with `403 Forbidden` during `HeadObject` / Terraform backend init).

 ### Migration
 If you used the previous in-module managed daily snapshot, remove it from the `terraform/` state before your next prod apply so it is not destroyed:
 ```